pstrsr/hexagonal-example/README.md

   the concern in what way to display the data to the client.

+- The AddressType properties can be annotated with web specific annotiations to control serialization, without cluttering the domain.

 - The customer can be persisted different from the domain models structure.
-The layout in this example has no benefit, but assume structuring your data in this way would give you a much needed performance boost.
 This way the concern on how to handle data persistence is independent from the business layer and can be handled by the persistence module.